browniebroke/deezer-python/docs/source/usage.md

 To integrate the OAuth flow in your application, we recommend looking at other libraries like [Python Social Auth](https://github.com/python-social-auth), which supports Deezer authentication.

-Once the OAuth2 flow is complete, Deezer should give you a token which can be passed to the {class}`Client <deezer.client.Client>` class:
+Once the OAuth2 flow is complete, Deezer should give you a token which can be passed to the {class}`Client <deezer.Client>` class:

 ```python
 client = deezer.Client(access_token='your-super-secret-token')